 Silicone Keypad Manufacturer

-RSP manufacturers silicone keypads, which are ideal for a range of products.
+RSP manufacturers rubber keypads also know as silicone keypads, which are ideal for a range of products.
 The average person comes in contact with silicone keypads, also known as elastomeric keypads, almost every single day.
 Because of their low cost, flexibility of design and reliability, silicone keypads are used in a variety of industries, including medical, marine, and military, in addition to consumer applications, such as TV remotes and electronic games.

 Additional favorable qualities include:

 - Resistance to both high and low temperatures (-55° C to 250° C)

 - Minimal noise generation due to soft and elastic contact structure

 - Minimal abrasion and high resistance to sulfur dioxide and oxidation even in heavy humidity

 - Designed for snap ratio and tactile feedback

 - Translucent color which is excellent for backlighting